This post may contain affiliate links. Please read our disclosure policy.

 6. Call your family

 Make sure to include calling family members as a Christmas day tradition.
 Our kids like to Facetime with their cousins every Christmas morning.

 5. Write Thank You Notes

-Write a thank you letter to Santa and to your relatives, too (anyone that has given a Christmas gift).
+Write a thank you letter to Santa and your relatives, too (anyone given a Christmas gift).

 Your kids can help you by just filling in the gift name and their name while you write the rest.